Lucas-Cortez/Lucas-Cortez/README.md

 A Full Stack developer who still wants to learn a lot

-- 🏢 Working at Tebe Sensors
+- 🏢 Working at WA Project
 - 🏫 Studying Information Systems

 ## Languages and Tools: